OpenTripPlanner/script/custom-release.py

 # Update serialization version id in release if serialization version id has changed

-info(f' - The current upstream serialization.ver.id is {curr_upstream_id} '
+info(f' - The latest upstream serialization.ver.id {latest_upstream_ser_id} '

 else: